 John Jay College of Criminal Justice

-The model supports implementing effective strategies through the context of work.
+This Best Practices Model supports implementing effective strategies through the context of work.
 The results are focused on increasing an individual’s success after release.
-The model provides a holistic approach to evaluating where you are and how to proceed with recommendations based on promising and evidence-based practices.
-Implementing this model will result in long-term sustainability for the organization and reduced recidivism for the system.
+The model provides a holistic approach to evaluating strengths and weaknesses and how to proceed with recommendations based on best and promising practices.
+Implementing this model will result in long-term sustainability for the organization, increased institutional stability and reduced recidivism for the system.
 It will develop a culture of offender development and employability, preparing an individual for gainful attachment to the workforce.

 The guide was developed with the knowledge that every Correctional Industries program is unique in its design and operation as well as where they are positioned along the road of Reentry alignment.
-Each program may develop and use the Reentry-Focused Performance Excellence Guide to integrate and enhance its own existing processes and available resources.
+Each program may develop and use the Reentry-Focused Performance Excellence Guide to integrate and enhance its existing processes according to available resources.

 Strategic Planning is the foundation of the model; therefore, it is recommended that each program begin with this component.
 The remaining components are designed to meet an organization where it is on the journey within the Reentry framework.
-The order of the remaining components should be addressed and integrated into operations based upon priority.
-Implementation of all components will be necessary to achieve maximum results.
+The order of the remaining components should be addressed and integrated into operations based upon priority and cost of implementation.

 - Reduce Recidivism